cookieshq/rails-turbolink-animations/README.md

     `%p{ data: {'animate-in': 'animate-slide-up', 'animate-out': 'animate-slide-down' } }`

-The attribute values will be added as class names on load/unload respectively.
+The attribute values will be added as class names to the `p` element on load/unload respectively.

 The app will wait for `data-animate-out` animations to finish before loading the next page, therefore you must css animations rather than transitions.